jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The lesson is Stargazer your happiness is the best indicator of which story you're currently in.
 That's why how much money you have, your job title, the university you graduated from, all this is not the definition of happiness.
 Happiness only happens when a ruling philosophy helps people contribute to a classic story that helps humanity evolve life on Earth.
 True happiness is being with trusting friends, a loving spouse, healthy kids and hope for an even brighter future.

 To defeat Darth Blockuser, we can use our understanding of classic and spectacle/art stories to judge our society.
-Only when a new philosophy clicks, will we disregard his dark majic and fight off his Death Star rulebook; and thereby usher in the Information Age.
+Only when a new philosophy clicks, will we disregard his dark majic and fight off his Death Star rulebook; and thereby usher in the Internet Age.
 But hold off, it's better to judge our society after reading about its history.

 **Good ruling philosophy**: Embraces the modern technological age.
 Empowers the people with levers of power so they can be player gods who solve problems on the frontline.
 Civilization is lead by individuals who rise to the occasion to become protagonists.
 Once their specific problem is over, leaders willfully return to being an equal member of the community.